robmllze/foundation/README.md

-# Foundational Workspace for Flutter
+# Foundation Template for Flutter

-This repository serves as a foundational workspace for effective Flutter application development.
+This repository serves as the foundation workspace for effective Flutter application development.
 It is an amalgamation of several repositories that are designed to work together to provide a comprehensive and scalable architecture for Flutter applications.

 ## Setup